thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-16-beginning-arduino-push-button-led.md

 What I learned was that the reason the L.E.D was lighting when my hand was close to the circuit was due to _ambient electromagnetic interference_ .
 As ‘[Shubham](http://electronics.stackexchange.com/users/4940/shubham)’ explained to me

-> It&#8217;s because your button pin is floating (susceptible to ambient electromagnetic interference).
+> It's because your button pin is floating (susceptible to ambient electromagnetic interference).

 All the second resistor is doing is draining a little current from power to ground, when it should actually be functioning as the pull-down resistor for the button pin.To fix this issue I made the following change to the circuit: